sanworks/Bpod_Wiki/docs/function-reference/bpodsystem-fields.md

 ### ProtocolSettings
 **Description**

-Saves the struct BpodSystem.ProtocolSettings to disk.

-- The settings in BpodSystem.ProtocolSettings are saved over the file targeted when selecting settings in the launch manager.

-**Syntax**

-`SaveProtocolSettings()`
+ProtocolSettings contains the settings struct selected by the user when launching a protocol.

 **Parameters**